Target Black Friday 2019 deals: iPad and Samsung TV discounts

 Target deals available right now

-Because retailers like to start sprinkling some Black Friday fairy dust a few weeks early, you can get a few solid deals well ahead of Thanksgiving.
-It's an ever-changing tapestry of sales that we try to update often, but here's the best of what you can get at Target right now.
+Because retailers like to start sprinkling some Black Friday fairy dust early, you can get some solid savings ahead of Turkey Day.
+It's an ever-changing landscape of savings so we try to update often.
+Here's the best of what's happening this Black Friday at Target with the deals available right now.

 CNET hasn't reviewed this 65-inch model, the UN65RU7100FXZA, but it's a solid performer that puts 65 inches of screen estate in your living room for well under a thousand dollars.
 It has all the essentials -- Ultra HD 4K video, HDR and Samsung's PurColor processor, which we've seen do a superb job at putting rich color on the screen in other models.